-- You can glance at the code and you instantly understands what it does.
+- You can glance at the code and you can instantly understand what it does

 But you have to be careful when using abstraction because you can’t apply it every time.
 You should use it when you have code that is doing a similar thing but is not looking similar.
 Abstracting the wrong thing can be your worst nightmare and sometimes duplication is far cheaper than the wrong abstraction.

 Theming in Android is pretty hard, there are a lot of places where f.e. a color can be set.
 What if you will rebrand your app, at this moment if you don’t have a good styling strategy this will become a painful refactor.
 It was a good talk where the speaker discussed the different possibilities.
 Style, theming, textAppearance, themeOverlay are all key value stores where you can do something with your UI.

 The funny thing is that they all start with a style tag.

 - A style is applied on a single view, you should use a style when you want the same UI for related components.